randa-mu/blocklock-solidity/README.md

 #### 3. Request Blocklock encryption
 Define a function to initiate blocklock encryption requests originating from your application.
-In this function, interact with the deployed `BlocklockSender` contract instance to register the encryption request on-chain.
+In this function, interact with the deployed `BlocklockSender` contract instance to register the encryption request on-chain, as shown in the following example.

 The function should return a `requestId`, which can be stored within your contract for tracking and managing the lifecycle of the blocklock encryption request.